agorman/repbak/README.md

 **from** - The email address the email will be sent from.

 **to** - An array of email addresses for which emails will be sent.

+**history_subject** - An optional subject to use when sending sync history emails.
+Defaults to Database Backup History.

+**history_schedule** - An optional cron expression.
+If set then an email with sync history will be sent based on the schedule.

+**history_template** - 	An optional path to an email template to use when sending history emails.
+If not set uses the default template.

+**on_failure** - An optional value that will send an email for each backup failure if true.

 # Flags